Skip to main content

 Cairnholy Chambered Cairn

-Cairnholy Chambered Cairn Cairnholy I and II are possibly Neolithic chambered tombs of the Clyde type, in Dumfries and Galloway, Scotland.
-They are located by Cairnholy Farm, both are missing some stones, and they were partially excavated in 1949 by Stuart Piggott and Terence Powell.
-Finds from the excavations are kept in the National Museum of Scotland.
+Cairnholy Chambered Cairn Cairnholy I and II are possibly Neolithic chambered tombs of the Clyde type , in Dumfries and Galloway, Scotland.
+They are located by Cairnholy Farm , both are missing some stones, and they were partially excavated in 1949 by Stuart Piggott and Terence Powell .
+Finds from the excavations are kept in the National Museum of Scotland .
 Coordinates 54.857816,-4.310894 Alignments One cairn is in a pointer and part circle shape, and then the other is almost quite random due to missing stones.
 They are 150m apart at an angle of 76° north.
 Cairnholy I is aligned at an angle of 41° towards the northwest, right angles to this is 49°.
 Cairnholy I resemble a megalithic gallery grave that is found on Sardinia and was built in the 27th century bc, although it isn't very circular with only a slight irregular curve.
-This suggests a number of things, but going by location, Cairnholy I, Cairnholy II, Torhouse Ston...
+This suggests a number of things, but going by location, Cairnholy I, Cairnholy II, To...

 Drumtroddan Standing Stones

-Drumtroddan Standing Stones Drumtroddan Standing Stones are a small Neolithic or Bronze Age stone alignment in Dumfries and Galloway.
+Drumtroddan Standing Stones Drumtroddan Standing Stones are a small Neolithic or Bronze Age stone alignment in Dumfries and Galloway .
 Drumtroddan cup and ring marks are nearby towards the northwest.
 Coordinates 54.766914,-4.543598 There are three stones with one standing aligned towards the northeast.
 They are all 3m tall, but the central is slightly shorter at 2.7m.
 Stones Drumtroddan Standing Stones were built after the Torhouse Stone Circle but are connected to its meaning.
 The stones currently align at 45° and stand at 54.76° latitude.
 The remaining standing stone is 3m tall, and all three have minimal crafting, which suggests that they are Neolithic.
-Assuming the Drumtroddan Standing Stones are connected to the Torhouse Stone Circle dated to 2163 bc, then converting this into an angle and adding to 45° puts the angle of construction at 51.4294°.
-This can be a new latitude, and along it's longitude subtracting 2.688 reach...
+Assuming the Drumtroddan Standing Stones are connected to the Torhouse Stone Circle dated to 2163 bc , then converting this into an angle and adding to 45° puts the angle of construction at 51.4294°.
+This can be a new latitude, and along it's longitude subtracting 2.6...

 Torhouse Stone Circle

-Torhouse Stone Circle Torhouse Stone Circle is situated in Dumfries and Galloway, Scotland.
-Coordinates 54.876949,-4.522709 The circle is 22m wide with two stones in the centre, there are a further three stones in a row towards the east that align at 9° to the centre stones and two stones towards the southeast at 72°-74° towards the centre and 42° towards the row of three.
-The three are 130m away, and the two are 40m away.
-There are nineteen stones on the circumference of the circle and three inside made of granite and it is considered as a Neolithic constructed circle, as with other stone circles the angles between the stones give away a clue to it's purpose.
-(23° is from the outside stones and 51° from the inner stones and outside three stones, 41° is the angle where most stones align).
-(The 19 stones should be considered as 20, obtaining the 41° off two centre stones).
-Angles Here, the angles that are used are 23°,51° and 41°, and the purpose of the angle is a direct...
+Torhouse Stone Circle Torhouse Stone Circle is situated in Dumfries and Galloway , Scotland.
+The image is of Torhouskie Stone Row , which is a group of stones 120 metres away at 10°.
+It is thought the groups of stones are connected.
+Coordinates 54.876949,-4.522709 Description The circle is 22 metres wide.
+There are three stones in the centre, and 19 stones on the circumference.
+A further three stones in a row, known as the Torhouskie Stone Row, are towards the east that align at 10° to the centre stones.
+The two stones towards the southeast are aligned between 70°-74° towards the center and at 27° towards the row of three, the Torhouskie Stone Row.
+The three are 125 metres away, and the two are 40 metres away.
+There are nineteen stones on the circumference of the circle, the three in the centre are made of granite and the circle is considered as a Neolithic constructed circle.
+As with other stone circles the angles between the stones give away a clue to it's purpose.
+Analy...

 Almendres Cromlech